cb-saravanakumarn/builderio-ds/packages/sting-mcp/knowledgebase/RadioGroup.md

 - **Orientation Control**: Supports both vertical and horizontal layouts
 - **Disabled States**: Can disable individual options or the entire group
 - **Visual Feedback**: Clear visual indication of selected state
-- **Compound Pattern**: Advanced customization with the SRadioItem component
-- **Content Expansion**: Supports additional content when an option is selected
+- **Content Expansion**: Supports additional content when an option is selected using children in SRadioGroup.Item
 - **Integration**: Works with SInlineError component to display validation messages
+- **Context Management**: Uses React Context to share state between Root and Item components